-- (a) note the decision. - (b) refer the decision back to the Cabinet or Executive Cabinet Member for reconsideration setting out in writing the nature of its concerns. - (c) refer the decision on to the Council, with a motion in the name of the Chair (or member nominated by the Committee)
+- (a) note the decision. - (b) refer the decision back to the Cabinet or Executive Cabinet Member with or without comment. - (c) refer the decision on to the Council, with or without comment, with a motion in the name of the Chair (or member nominated by the Committee)

-Save that if the Committee resolves that (b) is the conclusion any three members from at least two political groups who are members of the Committee present at the meeting of the Scrutiny Committee may require the matter be referred to the Council for consideration, with a motion in the name of one of the Members. i.e member nominated by the Committee.
+Save that if the Committee resolves that (a) or (b) is the conclusion any three members of the Scrutiny Committee present at the Meeting may require the matter be referred to the Council for consideration, with a motion in the name of one of the Members. i.e member nominated by the Committee.

-Note: In order to refer a called-in item to Council the following must be gareed:
+Note: In order to refer a called-in item to Council the following must be agreed: